Jefferson County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Jefferson County is $48,750.
 This is 23% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 38% lower.
+It is also 38% lower than the national median of $78,538.
 The poverty rate stands at 22.8%.
 This is 49% higher than the state poverty rate of 15.3%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 4.1%.
 This is 16% lower than the state rate of 4.9%.
 The median home value is $77,500.
 Housing costs are 58% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 1.6x, Jefferson County is one of the most affordable housing markets in the area.
 72.4% of occupied housing units are owner-occupied.
 This homeownership rate is 10% higher than the state average of 65.8%.

 Race & Ethnicity